Strange Academy

 Strange Academy is a fictional school appearing in American comic books published by Marvel Comics.
-It was founded by Doctor Strange to train young people from many worlds with magical abilities in the use of sorcery and magical artefacts.
+It was founded by Doctor Strange to train young people from many worlds with magical abilities in the use of sorcery and magical artifacts.
 The school first appears in Strange Academy #1 (March 2020) and was created by writer Skottie Young and artist Humberto Ramos.

 Publication history

 Strange Academy began after Marvel writer and illustrator Skottie Young pitched the idea to fellow Marvel artist Humberto Ramos, who was intrigued by it.
 Young wanted to tell a "classic coming of age [story]… seen in so many other properties".
 Having just visited New Orleans, Young found the city the ideal setting for the folklore and magic of the series.

+Year One

 In January 2022, it was announced that the first volume of the series would conclude with issue #18, with a new volume set to launch soon afterward.

-In July 2022, it was announced the series would resume as Strange Academy: Finals in October 2022, with Young and Ramos returning from the previous voulme.
+The series follows the first year in the Academy, released in 4 volumes, that are also sold in two books, it includes Volume 1 and volume 2.

+Strange Academy Volume 1: First Class 978-1302919504

+It includes Chapters 1 to 6.

+Strange Academy Volume 2: Bright Side ISBN 978-1302939366

+It includes Chapters 7 to 12.

+Year Two

+Strange Academy: Year Two was released on January 23, 2024.
+It includes the content of "Strange Academy Volume 3: Wish Craft" and Strange Academy Volume 4: Finals.